Updated February 1, 2023

 And yet the happiest thing I did that week was making that slide.

 Analyze yourself and try to figure out what drives you.
-What really drives you.
-Are you bring driven by your healthy dreams or by your poisonous fears of inadequacy?
+What really drives you?
+Are you being driven by your healthy dreams or by your poisonous fears of inadequacy?
 Is your life on autopilot, or are you still driving?

 These are important things to ask.